lesommer/oocgcm/doc/why-xarray-and-dask.rst

 ----
-dask_ implement an abstract description of the split/apply/combine process needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution of the tree of task on a given machine.
+dask_ implement an abstract description of the split/apply/combine process needed for performing out-of-core computation. dask_ also implement an efficient scheduling procedure for optimizing the execution time of the tree of tasks on a given machine.

-from a user standpoint the key concept of dask_ is the notion of chunk.
+From a user standpoint the key concept of dask_ is the notion of chunk.
 A chunk is the user-defined shape of the subdataset on which the unitary tasks will be applied.